The best time to visit Sequoia & Kings Canyon National Park is from mid June to August.

 Best time for skiing and snowshoeing

-The best time for skiing and snowshoeing in Sequoia and Kings Canyon is the winter, particularly from January to February.
+The best time for skiing and snowshoeing in Sequoia and Kings Canyon is from January to February.

-During this time, the park rangers usually offer free 1 to 2 hour long guided snowshoe trips, which are open to any visitor over the age of 10.
-There are also plenty of great ski trails within Giant Forest and Grant Grove to enjoy.
+During this time, the park rangers usually offer free 1 to 2-hour-long guided snowshoe trips, open to any visitor over the age of 10.
+There are also plenty of great ski trails within Giant Forest and Grant Grove.

 Moreover, overnight backcountry ski trips are particularly popular in the mountains.
 Wilderness permits are required for these trips.
 Additionally, anyone looking to stay at the Pear Lake Winter Hut near Wolverton Meadow during their ski tour needs to make a reservation well in advance.